 The U-TEMPT (University Teaching Experience Model for Prospective Teachers) project seeks a post-doctoral researcher to participate in a study of an innovative model of early field experience for secondary mathematics prospective teachers to be implemented at three university-based teacher preparation programs (Michigan State, University of Delaware, and the Pennsylvania State University).

 The Biological Sciences (BioSci) Program is seeking a fixed-term instructor to teach in introductory cell and molecular biology lecture and lab courses.
 The successful candidate will join a diverse group of educators and discipline-based education researchers dedicated to providing high-quality undergraduate biology education.
 The initial appointment will be for one year (9 months) with expectation of continuing renewal based on satisfactory performance.

-The Automated Analysis of Constructed Response (AACR) Research Group (www.msu.edu/~aacr) in the CREATE4STEM Institute at Michigan State University will be seeking candidates to fill a one-year, 12 month (with possible additional years) Research Associate position in STEM teaching and learning.
+The Automated Analysis of Constructed Response (AACR) Research Group (www.msu.edu/~aacr) in the CREATE4STEM Institute at Michigan State University is seeking candidates to fill three one-year, 12 month (with possible additional years) Research Associate positions in STEM teaching and learning.